modrinth/docs/docs/modpacks/playing_modpacks.md

 Modrinth packs can be installed using the "Add instance" button and clicking "Modrinth (WIP)" on the left.
 It's as easy as selecting the one you want, and pressing "OK".

 ![MultiMC](../../static/img/tutorial/multimc.png)

+If you want to insert a URL directly, you can do so by selecting "Import from zip" instead of "Modrinth".